mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 capital.
 The secret police fortress in the capital city is still, after thousands of years, the most impressive building on the planet.

-After the fall of the Empire and the suicide of the last Duchess- Admiral of Goertel, the Church of Nom took over running the planet.
+After the fall of the Empire and the suicide of the last Duchess-Admiral of Goertel, the Church of Nom took over running the planet.
 The Church, always a bit player in Goertelan politics, had long prepared for such a catastrophe and seized power in a comparatively bloodless coup.
 One of their first acts was to outlaw space travel and